dotnet/WatsonTcp/README.md

 ## Contributions

-Special thanks to @brudo and @MrMikeJJ for their support of this project!
+Special thanks to @brudo, @MrMikeJJ, and @pha3z for their support of this project!
 If you'd like to contribute, please jump right into the source code and create a pull request.

 ## Examples